clubajax/electron-demo/README.md

 This branch uses different files, to demonstrate how to build an application for distribution, using [electron-builder](https://www.electron.build/)

 ### page-2
+Moves the js and css into an external file

 ### page-3